 We come across countless jobs where the client has tried to reduce costs or thought it convenient for their builder to drop the flue liner down the chimney allowing for connection of the stove at a later date.
 This seemingly simple task of finishing the roof work is hardly ever done correctly!

-Any experienced Hetas installer worth his salt will refuse to finish the job of connecting the stove to the flue liner and issuing a Hetas certificate of compliance, leaving the distraught client with an expensive mistake or an installation which could be a potentially lethal ticking time bomb if finished off by other persons, or one which needs to be completely removed and done again.
+Any experienced Oftec/ Hetas or other competent registered installer worth their salt will refuse to finish the job of connecting the stove to the flue liner and issuing a certificate of compliance, leaving the distraught client with an expensive mistake or an installation which could be a potentially lethal ticking time bomb if finished off by other persons, or one which needs to be completely removed and done again.

-However we occasionally come across flue liners which have been installed in a workmanlike manner and are safe but simply can't be signed off by a Hetas installer due to current regulations.
+However we occasionally come across flue liners which have been installed in a workmanlike manner and are safe but simply can't be signed off by a competent registered installer due to current regulations.

 Get it done properly!

-Its going to cost more for a Hetas stove fitter to drop the liner than a quote from a builder or other trades person.
+Its going to cost more for a competent registered fitter to drop the liner than a quote from a builder or other trades person.
 However the main advantage of getting an installer like Wood Stove Fitters is that it is going to be done professionally and safely.
 Why put your family at risk for the sake of saving some money !

 Wood Stove Fitters, Little Cottages, Eastcombe, Stroud, GL67DN